How to Find the Perfect Architect for your Log Home

-Are there any local log cabins in your area which your admire?
+Are there any local log cabins in your area which you admire?
 Ask them which architect they used.

-Do you already have a contractor organised – ask them who they recommend, is there anyone they normally work with?
+Do you already have a contractor organized – ask them who they recommend, is there anyone they normally work with?

 If you haven’t had any personal recommendations, the second best thing you can do is an online search for architects in your area.
 There are plenty of places to search, including the American Institute of Architects.